01 of 11

 Where To Cozy Up In Chicago During Fireplace Season

-So we've compiled a great list of top places to visit in the city.
+With this comfort and aesthetic in mind, we've compiled a stellar list of top places to visit in the city.
 They offer the type of atmospheres designed to impress while serving up the best in food and drinks.
-In other words, they bring the heat in more ways than one.Continue to 2 of 12 below.
+In other words, they bring the heat in more ways than one.Continue to 2 of 11 below.

 404 Wine Bar